 - Not performing x-ray machine safety device testing (E-Stops, safety interlocks and warning indicators)

 - Not performing routine inspections and a radiation leakage emission surveys at the State required frequency.
 Minimum Annually in Canada.

 - Not using annually calibrated radiation detection instrumentation for radiation surveys.

-- Not informing the State in writing when changes occur that effect the accuracy of the original registration application.
+- Not informing the State in writing when changes occur that affect the accuracy of the original registration application.

-Not verifying your machine installer is registered as a Vendor / Assembler in the 35 States that require this, see Requirements for Owners & Installers
+Not verifying and obtaining evidence your machine installer is registered as a Vendor / Assembler in the 35 States that require this, see Requirements for Owners & Installers